How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 The Future of Language Models

-The LLM landscape changes rapidly.
+The LLM space changes rapidly.
 Based on current trajectories and industry conversations, here's what's coming:

 Multimodal Everything

 Future models will seamlessly handle text, images, audio, video, and code in single conversations.
-Gemini is leading here, but GPT-6 will likely match or exceed it.
+Gemini is leading here, but OpenAI and Anthropic are closing the gap fast.

 Longer Context Windows